 It seems that someone is Google has decided that addresses outside the big cities must include a townland name.
 For rural addresses this is correct.
 However Wexford town, being urbanised since the 10th century, does not have townlands.
 Google seem to have dealt with this by including the nearest one…

 Eircode is Ireland’s “postcode” system which was launched in 2015.
 Unlike other postcode system, each address has a unique Eircode.
 Google maps has supported Eircode since late in 2016.
 Most (not all) addresses seem to include the Eircode and if you type in an Eircode, the map centres on the appropriate building.

 The latter feature has not been properly integrated as the specific address information is not presented back.
-So if you type in “D02 EE39”, which is the Eircode for 7 Adelaide Road, Dublin 2, the pin is located correctly on 7 Adelaide Road but the address displayed is simply “Saint Kevin’s, Dublin 2”.
-Of course, as described in issue 1, this “locality” is meaningless.
-Furthermore the Streetview image often does not match the address,
+So if you type in “D08 XW7X”, which is the Eircode for the Coombe Hospital, the pin is located correctly but the address displayed is simply “Saint James’ (part of Phoenix Park)”.
+Of course, as described in issue 1, this “neighbourhood” is meaningless.
+Furthermore the Streetview image often does not match the address.

 This has a direct effect on websites and apps which use Google Apps, for example Deliveroo.
-For example, if you search for D05 E5W5 on Deliveroo, it helpfully suggests the location is “Ireland”!
+So if you search for D04 E5W5 on Deliveroo, it helpfully suggests the location is “Dublin”!
 If you search on Four Star Pizza, which does not use Google Maps, it gives a lot more information.